 Partner in The Arts: The Sphinx Organization

-The National Arts Committee has a proud multi-year history of engagement with this organization, including providing talent to many national assembly workshops and feature performances, through the Classics Through the Ages signature program.
-Chapters in the New York area annually support the Carnegie Hall performance of the Sphinx Virtuosi, one of the nation’s most dynamic professional chamber orchestras, comprised of 18 of the nation’s top Black and Latino classical soloists.
+The Arts facet has a proud multi-year history of engagement with this organization, including providing talent to many national assembly workshops and feature performances, through the Classics Through the Ages signature program.
+Chapters in the New York area annually support the Carnegie Hall performance of the Sphinx Virtuosi, one of the nation’s most dynamic professional chamber orchestras, comprised of 18 of the nation’s top black and Latino classical soloists.
 Please support and find out more about this important organization in the arts. http://sphinxmusic.org

 For more information about The Arts facet, please contact email@example.com